-A basic introduction to the history, technology, programming and applications of the fast evolving field of machine learning.
+Credit Value: 0.50 Hours: 38.4L/12.8T A basic introduction to the history, technology, programming and applications of the fast evolving field of deep learning.
 Topics to be covered may include neural networks, autoencoders/decoders, recurrent neural networks, natural language processing, and generative adversarial networks.
 Special attention will be paid to fairness and ethics issues surrounding machine learning.
 An applied approach will be taken, where students get hands-on exposure to the covered techniques through the use of state-of-the-art machine learning software frameworks.